hashkat/hashkat/docs/tutorial12.md

 #### Agent - Tweet Type

-Tweet_type outlines the frequency with which agents of a particular agent_type make 'plain', 'ideological', 'humorous', or 'musical' tweets.
-In the example below, each tweet_type has a value 1.0.
+Tweet_type the frequency with which agents of a particular agent_type make tweets.
+The tweet_types are 'plain', 'ideological', 'humorous', and 'musical'.
+In the example below, each tweet_type has a value of 1.0.
 These values are normalized, so for every tweet the agent makes, there is a 1/4 chance it will be 'plain', 'ideological', 'humorous', or 'musical'.

 ```python
 agents: